Nadercr7/Nadercr7/README.md

 ## 🎓 AI Student | 💡 Problem Solver | 💻 Competitive Programmer | 📊 Aspiring Data Scientist

-I’m a second-year Artificial Intelligence student at **Kafrelsheikh University** with a passion for building intelligent systems and solving real-world problems.
+I’m a third-year Artificial Intelligence student at **Kafrelsheikh University** with a passion for building intelligent systems and solving real-world problems.
 I specialize in **C++**, **Python**, and **Machine Learning**, and I thrive in competitive programming, data analysis, and creative tech projects.

 I'm always eager to learn, grow, and contribute to impactful tech communities and initiatives.